github/developer.github.com/content/v3/repos/deployments.md

 tooling around deployments, without having to worry about implementation details of delivering different types of applications (e.g., web, native).

-A Deployment has a few options it can take at creation time.

-A `ref` which can be any named branch, tag, or sha.
-At GitHub we often deploy branches and verify them before we merge a pull request.

-An `environment` that allows deployments to be issued to different runtime environments.
-Teams often have multiple environments for verifying their applications, like 'production', 'staging', and 'qa'.
-This allows for easy tracking of which environments had deployments requested.
-The default environment is 'production'

-Deployments also support a `task` attribute.
-This task is used by the deployment system to allow different execution paths.
-In the web world this might be 'deploy:migrations' to run schema changes on the system.
-In the compiled world this could be a flag to compile an application with debugging enabled.

 Deployment Statuses allow external services to mark deployments with a 'success', 'failure', 'error', or 'pending' state, which can then be consumed by any system listening for `deployment_status` events.